sademban/aws-sam-updating-ip-in-security-group/README.md

 ## *** note
 ```
-This setup is to update the ip for the developers who want access to the resources having
+This setup is to update the ip in the security group for the developers on the aws resources .
-security group.
-As the ip frequently change while you work from diffrent area therfore this
+As the ip frequently changes while you work from diffrent location, therfore this
-simple configuration will help your team to update the ip in the SG of any resources.
+simple configuration will help your team to update the ip in the SG of any aws resources.

 It feels like its not a big deal to automate but if there is anyway i can imporve the simple
 utility automation please comment.